audiosocket/node-webkit-bootstrap/README.md

 Node-webkit-bootstrap
 =====================

-The `node-webkit-gem` Ruby gem provides a framework for bootstraping, running, building and testing your [node-webkit](https://github.com/rogerwang/node-webkit) applications.
+This Ruby gem provides a framework for bootstraping, running, building and testing your [node-webkit](https://github.com/rogerwang/node-webkit) applications.

 How to use?